Gustav Nossal: Career

 Following the retirement of Macfarlane Burnet in 1965, at the age of 35 Nossal became director of Walter and Eliza Hall Institute of Medical Research, a position that he kept until 1996.
 In parallel, he was Professor of Medical Biology at the University of Melbourne.
-Nossal's research is in fundamental immunology, in the field of "antibody formation and immunological tolerance".
+Nossal's research was in fundamental immunology, in the field of "antibody formation and immunological tolerance".
 He has written five books and 530 scientific articles in this and related fields.

 Nossal has been President (1970-1973) of the 30,000-member world body of immunology, the International Union of Immunological Societies; President of the Australian Academy of Science (1994-1998); a member of the Prime Minister's Science, Engineering and Innovation Council (PMSEIC) (1989 to 1998); and Chairman of the Victorian Health Promotion Foundation (1987-1996).
 He has been chairman of the committee overseeing the World Health Organization's Vaccines and Biologicals Program (1993-2002) and Chairman of the Strategic Advisory Council of the Bill & Melinda Gates Foundation Children's Vaccine Program (1998-2003).
 He was Deputy Chairman of the Council for Aboriginal Reconciliation from 1998 to 2000.
-He is Chairman of the Advisory Committee of the Global Foundation, The purpose of the foundation is to "encourage Australia’s sustainable national development in a global context."
+He was Chairman of the Advisory Committee of the Global Foundation, The purpose of the foundation was to "encourage Australia’s sustainable national development in a global context."
 Sir Gustav is a member of the Patrons Council of the Epilepsy Foundation of Victoria and of the advisory board of the Health Impact Fund.